- •

 Cabins on board

-Some ferries from Athens (All Ports) to Kavala offer cabins, allowing you to sleep on the ship during longer trips.
+Some ferries from Athens to Kavala offer cabins, allowing you to sleep on the ship during longer trips.
 Cabins may include private or shared options, and pet-friendly cabins are available on some ships.

-Yes, you can book a cabin on the BLUE STAR MYCONOS ferries, offering you the chance to get a comfortable night’s sleep on board while traveling to Kavala.
+Yes, you can book a cabin on the AQUA BLUE, BLUE STAR MYCONOS ferries, offering you the chance to get a comfortable night’s sleep on board while traveling to Kavala.
 Options may include private and shared cabins.
 Book early to secure your preferred spot.

 Bringing your pet on the ferry